-The Board currently comprises four directors, including one non-executive director, and three executive directors.
-The Board currently has one independent director, who is the non-executive director.
+The Board currently comprises four directors, including two non-executive directors, and two executive directors.

 Independence

 When determining whether a non-executive director is independent, the Board considers whether the director:

 - is, or has been, employed in an executive capacity by the Company or another group member, and there has not been a period of at least three years between ceasing such employment and serving on the Board; - is, or has been within the last three years, a partner, director, or senior employee of a provider of material professional services to the Company; - is, or has been within the last three years, in a material business relationship (eg as a supplier or customer) with the Company, or an officer of, or otherwise associated with, someone with such a relationship; - is a substantial shareholder of the Company or an officer of, or otherwise associated with, a substantial shareholder of the Company; and - has a material contractual relationship with the Company or another group member other than as a director.